 Conversations are happening across the country to ensure safe, quality hearing assistance is available to those who need it.
-Check out the below to see what’s happening in South Carolina.
+Check below to see what’s happening in South Carolina.

-Almost 15% of South Carolina’s population suffers from some form of hearing loss.
+15% of South Carolina's population has some form of hearing loss.

 “In response to a request for comments from the Food and Drug Administration (FDA) regarding new rules regulating over-the-counter hearing aids, NAAG submitted comments encouraging the FDA to take the below steps to ensure that states maintain a role as regulators in this emerging market.”